 What Is Penetration Testing and Why Small Businesses Need It

-Penetration testing is an authorized simulated cyberattack conducted by certified security professionals to identify exploitable vulnerabilities in your organization’s networks, applications, and security controls before malicious actors discover them.
-For small businesses, this proactive security assessment has become essential as 43% of all cyberattacks now target organizations with fewer than 250 employees, according to the Cisco Cybersecurity Report 2025.
+Penetration testing is an authorized simulated cyberattack conducted by certified security professionals to identify exploitable vulnerabilities in your organization's networks, applications, and security controls before malicious actors discover them.
+For small businesses, this proactive security assessment has become essential as 43% of all cyberattacks now target organizations with fewer than 250 employees, according to the a managed security solution Cybersecurity Report 2025.

 Penetration testing addresses these risks by employing ethical hackers who use identical tools, techniques, and procedures as real attackers.
 These certified security professionals systematically probe your networks, applications, wireless infrastructure, and human security controls to discover weaknesses that automated vulnerability scanners cannot detect.
 The deliverable is a detailed roadmap of your security gaps with prioritized remediation steps—enabling you to fix critical vulnerabilities before criminals exploit them.